6. Chapter 5

 Idrin placed the roll of gauze she was holding in the basket on the shelf.
 "Come with me."
 Her pace slow, they were only one step behind her.

 "Where is the injury?" she enquired.
 The wounded warrior mumbled some words, but failed to make himself heard.
 He had obviously been drained of strength.
 Still, to have crossed the threshold of the Houses on foot and not on a litter meant he had not suffered a grave bodily harm.

-"An Orc-blade caught him on the left calf," the other Rider answered concisely in his comrade's stead.
+"An Orc-blade caught him on the outside of the left calf," the other Rider answered concisely in his comrade's stead.

 Entering the treatment room, Idrin's first care was to light the oil-lamps: the fiery orb of the sun had nearly sunk behind Mindolluin, and the shadows of twilight were beginning to lengthen.
 She gestured at the cot situated to the far right of the door as she made for the shelves along the wall.
-The Rohir helped his companion lower himself onto the low bed, propping the sole pillow against the headboard.
-The injured man fumbled with the fastenings of his boot, tugging to get it off.
-He sank back into the pillow, letting out a small groan as he inadvertently pressed down on his wounded limb with more force than expected.
+The Rohir helped his companion settle himself onto the bed, propping the sole pillow against the headboard.
+The injured man fumbled with the fastenings of his damaged boot, tugging to get it off.
+He sank back into the pillow, letting out a small groan as he inadvertently pressed down on his wounded limb with more force than intended.

 Idrin had gone to the cauldron heating on the stove and ladled some water into a large bowl, taking it to the hip-high table in the middle of the room.
 She put the vessel into a tray together with a clean cloth, pads of gauze, bandages, a pair of small, delicate snips and two glass containers, and carried it to the bench by the bed's headboard.
 She squatted beside the injured Rohir.